jreisinger/checkip/README.md

 ```

 When you push to GitHub Travis CI will try and build a release for you and
 publish it on GitHub.
-(Builds are done inside Docker container.)
+(Builds are done inside Docker container.
+To build a
+release locally: `make release`)

 Check test coverage: